EduSalazar0/asset-valuation-service/README.md

 ## Getting Started

 Follow the standard procedure: clone, create a virtual environment, install dependencies from `requirements.txt`, configure your `.env` file, and run `python main.py`.

+## Disclaimer

+This service is intended solely for educational and research purposes within authorized environments.
+It must **not** be used against systems, networks, or digital assets without explicit permission from their owners.

+The valuation logic applied in this microservice is based on heuristic assumptions and simplified models; therefore, it should **not** be considered a substitute for a comprehensive risk assessment conducted by certified professionals.

+Users are fully responsible for any consequences arising from improper or unauthorized use.
+Always adhere to ethical principles and local cybersecurity laws when deploying or modifying this tool.